webrecorder/browsertrix-crawler/docs/docs/user-guide/qa.md

 ### Screenshot Match

+One way to compare crawl and replay is to compare the screenshots of a page while it is being crawled with when it is being replayed.
-Assuming that the original crawl was produced with the `--screenshot view` option, the initial viewport screenshots of each page from the crawl and replay are compared on the basis of matching pixel count.
+To make this simple, the initial viewport screenshots of each page from the crawl and replay are compared on the basis of matching pixel count.
 This results in a score between 0 and 1.0 representing the percentage match between the crawl and replay screenshots for each page.
 The screenshots are stored in `urn:view:<url>` WARC resource records.

+To enable comparison on this dimension, the crawl must be run with at least the `--screenshot view` option.
+(Additional screenshot options can be added as well).

 ### Text Match

+Another way to compare the crawl and replay results is to compare the extracted text that appeears on the page, extracted from the HTML.
-Assuming that the original crawl was produced with the `--text to-warc` option, extracted text of each page from the crawl and replay are compared on the basis of [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance).
+This is currently done by comparing the extracted text from crawl and replay on the basis of [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance).
 This results in a score between 0 and 1.0 representing the percentage match between the crawl and replay text for each page.
 The extracted text is stored in `urn:text:<url>` WARC resource records.

+To enable comparison on this dimension, the original crawl must be run with at least the `--text to-warc` option.
+(Additional text options can be added as well)

 ### Resources and Page Info